Sleep problems affect a child’s learning, behaviour, mood and health, and the physical and mental wellbeing of the whole

-Have a bath half an hour before bed, or earlier if your child finds a bath too exciting.
+Do the bath or shower just before bed, or earlier if your child finds a bath too exciting.

 Put away or cover toys, bright colours and noisy items from the bedroom to make it feel calm.

 Make sure the bedroom is dark enough.
 Use Velcro blackout kits or blackout blinds to keep light out.

 The best temperature is 16 to 18 degrees Celsius, but try to find out what your child finds comfortable.

 Lie on your child’s mattress to see if it’s comfortable.
 If possible, ask how it feels to your child.

 Settling your child when they wake up

 Avoid making eye contact.

 It's important to wake your child at the same time every day.
 This includes weekends and school holidays.
-If you follow this advice for at least 3 weeks, you child’s sleeping pattern should get better.
+If you follow this advice for at least 3 weeks, your child’s sleeping pattern should get better.

 If you have a partner, try to take turns being responsible for your child’s sleep.
 That way at least someone can get a good night’s rest.